DavideFarriciello/DavideFarriciello/README.md

 👋 Hi, I’m @DavideFarriciello
-👀 I’m interested in web development, and exploring new tech trends.
+🔀 From scissors to scripts: My fascination with styling and creating led me to the world of coding.
+💻 Currently, I am developing a portfolio website using React and Three.js.
-🌱 I’m currently learning React and enhancing my front-end development skills.
+🌱 Deepening my front-end development skills, with a keen focus on React.
-📫 How to reach me: davide.farricello@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/davide-farriciello)
+📫 Reach out and connect with me via email at davide.farricello@gmail.com or on [LinkedIn](https://www.linkedin.com/in/davide-farriciello).